 • He was wearing a wig before the cancer.
 This really is surprising.
 Trebek says he began wearing a hairpiece in early 2018 after he had surgery to remove blood clots near his brain.
 That left two rows of stitches that “look like a railway track.
 And in between the railway track is this filmy tuft of gray hair hanging there.
 It was like a reverse Mohawk.”
 About the hairpiece, he says: “The guy who did it does wigs for a lot of the big stars, mostly women.
 I won’t share their names, but I bet you’d be surprised.
 I certainly was.
 These pieces are so good.
 Nobody can tell.”
 True!

-But the truth is, there isn’t much “screwing up” in this story.
-For the most part, the Alex Trebek you get in The Answer Is… is the one you see on Jeopardy!: politely cheerful, all business, keeping things moving along.
-And entertaining.
+But in truth, there isn’t much “screwing up” in this story.
+The Alex Trebek you get in The Answer Is… is the one you see on Jeopardy!: politely cheerful, all business, keeping things moving along.
+And keeping it entertaining.

 See our full biography of Alex Trebek »